foureyes/csci-ua.0101-spring2016-004/slides/13/modelling-data.markdown

 * {:.fragment} order the cards by suit and rank...
 	* {:.fragment} the first set of 13 cards represent one suit, the next another, etc.
 	* {:.fragment} (so we can use integer division by 13 to get an index for suit)
-	* {:.fragment} ranks are sequential as well, and every rank repeats every 13 cards, so 1 is an ace, 2 is 2, 15 is an ace, 16 is 2... etc.
+	* {:.fragment} ranks are sequential as well, and every rank repeats every 13 cards, so 1 is an ace, 2 is 2, 14 is an ace, 15 is 2... etc.
-	* {:.fragment} (so we can use modulo 13 to get an index for rank)
+	* {:.fragment} so we can use modulo 13 to get an index for rank
+    * {:.fragment} this is an __encoding scheme__ (we've seen encoding schemes before, in unicode and ascii!)
+    * {:.fragment} (the book starts from 0 rather than 1)
 * {:.fragment} shuffle
 * {:.fragment} create methods to decode a number into a suit and rank